BergmannLab/MONET/README.md

 * --largest: max size of output clusters (default is 100)

-OPTIONS for R1; if you select R1 as a method, you may provide the following:
+OPTIONS for R1; **if you select R1** as a method, you may additionally provide the following:

 * --c: trade-off parameter for computational efficiency: for larger c, the algorithm will run slower, but may provide more accurate results (default is 800)